Trauma Informed Practice

 - Have reflected on their own practice

-This course is aimed at anyone interested in developing their understanding of trauma and the impact it can have on peoples psychological and physical health.
+This course is aimed at anyone interested in developing their understanding of trauma and the impact it can have on people’s psychological and physical health.
 It will explore how experiences of trauma in both childhood and adulthood can affect people psychological, physically, behaviourally and emotionally.
-It may be of particular interested to practitioners working with people with experiences of trauma or diagnosed / experiencing symptoms of Post-Traumatic Stress Disorder (PTSD), Complex PTSD, psychosis and personality disorders.
-Furthermore, it complements the ‘Understanding personality + personality disorders’ training currently delivered by Community Links.
-The course uses a number of learning activities (for example presentation, group work and reflection) to help participants develop their understanding.
+It may be of particular interested to practitioners working with people who have had experiences of trauma or have been diagnosed with / experiencing symptoms of Post-Traumatic Stress Disorder (PTSD), Complex PTSD, psychosis and personality disorders.
+Furthermore, it complements the ‘Understanding Personality & Personality Disorders’ training, which is also a prerequisite to the Level 2 ‘Working with Personality Disorder & Complex Trauma’ training currently delivered by Community Links.
+The course uses a number of learning activities (for example: presentation, group work and reflection) to help participants develop their understanding.